Salmon & Prawn Seafood Chowder, Rosemary Croutons

 If using tinned corn, drain water and set aside.

-Melt the butter in our non stick saucepan (with lid) Add the carrots & celery and fry for 10 minutes until softened.
-Stir in the flour, bay leaves and wine, followed by the stock, milk and cream.
+4. Stir in the flour, bay leaves and wine, followed by the stock, milk and cream.
 Cover and simmer for 10-15 minutes until the vegetables are tender and the sauce thickens.

-Add your cooled potatoes, the cooled and cooked corn, 1 tbsp dijon mustard and a few tbsp of the warm soup mix thats been simmering in the saucepan to a blender.
-Blend until really smooth ( no lumps) Pour the corn and potato mix into the rest of your soup in the sauce pan, stir with a wooden spoon until combined.
-Leave on a low simmer.
+6. Blend until really smooth ( no lumps) Pour the corn and potato mix into the rest of your soup in the saucepan, and stir with a wooden spoon until combined.

-Remove the bay leaves, then stir in the parsley and a squeeze of lemon.
+9. Remove the bay leaves, then stir in the parsley and a squeeze of lemon.
 Check the seasoning.

-Serve with the croutons, extra chopped parsley, cooked corn and plenty of black pepper.
+10. Serve with the croutons, extra chopped parsley, cooked corn and plenty of black pepper.